Roadtrip um den Mont Ventoux (Frankreich)

 Where to eat?

-As far as restaurants are concerned, we did two.
+As far as restaurants are concerned, I did two.
 The first one, although in the higher price range, was a nice discovery.
 It is the Bistro le Solehl (info here).
 Located in the antique district, it offers a more than tempting menu, in a more than friendly setting.
-We tasted a magnificent fish (sea bream), prepared a la plancha.
+I indulged a magnificent fish (sea bream), prepared a la plancha.
 Delicious!

 Otherwise, the wine bar Chez Stephane, located in the pedestrian streets, also offers small meals and a well-stocked wine list.
 The setting was also very nice (info here).